Tool List

 npm install

-# 3. Start development mode (hot reload)
+# 3. Start development mode (hot reloading)

 npm run dev

-# 4. Or start development mode with Web interface
+# 4. Or start development mode with web interface

 npm run dev -- --web-port 8080